Badulundabad/UnityAssetChecker/README.md

 # Unity Asset Checker
-A tool that looks for missing references in your Asset folder.
+This is a tool for Unity Editor to look for missing references in assets.

+## Supported types ##
+- GameObject (with any components inside)
+- Scene (with objects inside)
+- Material

 ## How to use ##